 See in Glossary Parameters.
 This is done to allow multithreading and optimizations when updating indirect lighting.
 This visualization shows the systems with different colors.

-This shows the clusters that EnlightenA lighting system by Geomerics used in Unity for lightmapping and for Realtime Global Illumination.
+Both EnlightenA lighting system by Geomerics used in Unity for lightmapping and for Enlighten Realtime Global Illumination.
 More info

-Those are the same clusters as seen in the Clustering view, but with Realtime Global IlluminationA group of techniques that model both direct and indirect lighting to provide realistic lighting results.
-Unity has two global illumination systems that combine direct and indirect lighting.: Baked Global Illumination, and Realtime Global Illumination (deprecated).
+See in Glossary Baked Global IlluminationA group of techniques that model both direct and indirect lighting to provide realistic lighting results.

 This displays the shadowmaskA Texture that shares the same UV layout and resolution with its corresponding lightmap.
 More info